MetaHX/Model-based-Optimization/README.md

 This chapter discusses some open issues in surrogate-assisted optimizaiton.
 The main open issues are:

-1. Construct an adequate of Benchmark or test functions
+1.Construct an adequate of Benchmark or test functions

 2. Constraint handling